Mini Pumpkin Whoopie Pies with Chai Buttercream

 Full-size cookies

-If you want to make full-size cookies, you totally can!
+If you want to make full-size cookies like in the photo above, you totally can!
 Instead of using a piping bag to pipe the batter, scoop it with a #40 cookie scoop (2 Tablespoons).
 Space them at least 2 inches apart so they have time to spread.

 Bake the cookies for 10-11 minutes, just until the tops spring back when you give them a gentle poke.
 You should get about 32 cookies (or 16 cookie sandwiches) total!